arvigeus/AZ-204/Topics/Event Hub.md

 ### [Event Hubs Capture](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-overview)

-Allows automatic capturing of streaming data into Azure Blob storage or Azure Data Lake Storage.
+Allows automatic capturing of streaming data into **Azure Blob storage** or **Azure Data Lake Storage**.
 It can process real-time and batch-based pipelines on the same stream.
 You can specify the time or size interval for capturing, and it scales automatically with throughput units.

 It is a durable buffer for telemetry ingress (similar to a distributed log) with a partitioned consumer model.
 Captured data is written in Apache Avro format.